urban233/PySSA/README.md

 ## Description
-PySSA ('Python rich client for visual protein Sequence to Structure Analysis') is an open software project that aims to combine PyMOL and ColabFold to enable the prediction and analysis of 3D protein structures for the scientific end-user.
+PySSA ('Python rich client for visual protein Sequence to Structure Analysis') is an open software project that aims to combine PyMOL(TM) and ColabFold to enable the prediction and analysis of 3D protein structures for the scientific end-user.
 PySSA allows the creation of managed and shareable projects with defined workflows for the prediction and analysis of protein structures,